SCWells72/sirono-common/README.md

 ## Apex Picklist Enums

-We often need to refer to known values of picklist enums from Apex.
+We often need to refer to known values of picklist fields from Apex.
 These values are not modeled as symbolic constants, though, so this can lead to a proliferation of hard-coded strings or, at least a bit better, one-off string constants.
 The class library includes a framework for modeling enum-like data types as wrappers for picklist field values, at least those for whom the candidate values are known at compile-time.